ad4mvojtech/efd/02-first-impression/index.md

 ## Featured Projects
 Since I still do not know what I wanna do in the future, I am trying a bit of everything.

-Here are some examples of my work c:
+Here are some examples of my work.

 ## graphics
 ![Write an alternative text description.](img/neonyellow.png)